 The PhD students of the Distributed Computing Group want to participate in a Beachvolleyball tournament.
-Unfortunately, each Disco member gets sick sporadically.
-Assume that the whole Disco team consists of n players.
-Further assume that the time until a fit team member gets sick is exponentially distributed with parameter μ (independently of the state of the other players).
-On the other hand, the time until a sick team member gets fit is exponentially distributed with parameter λ .
+Unfortunately, each DISCO member gets lazy sporadically and takes a break from the team.
+Assume that the whole DISCO team consists of n players.
+Further, assume that the time until a team member gets lazy is exponentially distributed with parameter $\mu$ (independently of the state of the other players).
+On the other hand, the time until a lazy member becomes ready to play and rejoins the team is exponentially distributed with parameter $\lambda$ .

-- a) Model the situation as a birth-and-death Markov process where the states denote the number of players that are fit. - b) Derive a formula for the probability that exactly i players are fit, independent of π_0 .
+- a) Model the situation as a birth-and-death Markov process where the states denote the number of players that are not lazy. - b) Derive a formula for the probability that exactly i players are not lazy, independent of $\pi_0$ .
 Hint: